 About the National Aged Care Quality Indicator Program

-The National Aged Care Quality Indicator Program (QI Program) is a voluntary program for aged care services.
+The National Aged Care Quality Indicator Program is a program for Commonwealth subsidised residential aged care services.

 - to give consumers transparent, comparable information about quality in aged care to aid decision making

 - for providers to have robust, valid data to measure and monitor their performance and support continuous quality improvement.

 The National Aged Care Quality Indicator Program started on 1 January 2016 as a voluntary program for Commonwealth subsidised residential aged care services.
 From 1 July 2019, all Commonwealth subsidised residential aged care homes must collect and provide clinical quality indicator data to the Department of Health.
 This can be done by either:

 a) joining the National Aged Care Quality Indicator Program;